ampereira90/ampereira90.github.io/_pages/about.md

 In 2011 I was awarded the Bsc in Informatics Engineering by the University of Minho, Portugal.
 During my Msc, I focused on High Performance Computing and Parallel Programming for homogeneous systems and heterogeneous systems with accelerators.
 After the first year of the Msc I had the opportunity to go on an internship at the University of Texas at Austin, working on the Computational Visualization Center at ICES, parallelizing a molecular docking application.

+<b>Ongoing Thesis Supervisions</b>

+ - "A Software Engineering Methodology for Test-Driven Verification and Performance Analysis of Compilation Toolchains", to be defended by Luís Silva at the University of Minho, in partnership with Synopsys.
+ - "Improving the Efficiency of Digital Image Correlation Computation for SEM Images", to be defended by José Ferreira at the University of Minho, in partnership with Electron Softview.